 How Does Sleep Affect the Brain?

-Researchers have found that getting adequate shuteye helps process and retain information we've learned throughout the day.
+Researchers have found that getting enough sleep helps process and retain information we've learned throughout the day.
 Scientists believe that as we sleep, skills and memories we've gained are shifted to more permanent brain regions, helping us retain more information in the long run.
 This occurs during rapid-eye-movement sleep, or REM, which is the deep sleeping phase when dreams typically happen.

 On the flip side, sleep specialists have found that without adequate sleep, neurons get overworked to the point that they can't properly coordinate information, making it difficult to access previously learned information.
-Lack of sleep makes people less alert, which impairs things like concentration, complex thought and even the most basic types of logical reasoning.
+Lack of sleep affects the brain by making people less alert, which can impair things like concentration, complex thought and even the most basic types of logical reasoning.
 It also impairs your judgement, which could lead to major problems at work or even in your personal life.